Qelbree Review: Do Nonstimulant ADHD Meds Work?

 The generic name for the drug is viloxazine, and we’ll use these two terms interchangeably throughout this article because they refer to the same active drug ingredient.

-But is Qelbree actually proven in clinical trials to reduce symptoms of ADHD?
-Is the drug as effective as stimulant ADHD medications?
+But is Qelbree proven to reduce symptoms of ADHD?
+Is it as effective as stimulant ADHD medications?
 Does it cause any concerning side effects?
-And how do real users rate and describe the effects of Qelbree?
+And is a cheaper generic alternative available?

-In this article we'll answer all of these questions and more, as we review clinical trials on Qelbree to determine how much the drug reduces ADHD symptoms, and how it compares to other ADHD meds.
+In this article we'll answer all of these questions and more, as we review clinical trials on Qelbree to determine whether or not the drug reduces ADHD symptoms, and how it compares to other ADHD meds.

 Does Qelbree Reduce ADHD Symptoms?